ctm/mb2-doc/README.md

 same size as the small bet.
 There are no commands to change the number of starting chips.
 You'll get 15,000.

-If you want to try the MONTE structure, you'd use `p tournament monte` MONTE uses 20 minute rounds.
+If you want to try the TESLA structure, you'd use `p tournament tesla` TESLA uses 20 minute rounds.
 If you'd like to use 2 minute rounds, use `p speed 10` to play the tournament ten times faster (i.e. the duration is one tenth normal).